 But this Vegan Soy Granules Vegetable Stew with Wine is something I cook again and again just because I love it soooo much myself.
 Not that anybody else in the house is complaining, this is one of those vegetable dishes that even the children are eating without complaining.
 OK, they might try and remove any trace of the eggplant they might spot, but otherwise, no stress there, they will gladly lick their plates clean.

 I am not sure how popular soy chunks or granules are around the world.
 In my search for recipes using them I stumbled upon many Indian dishes but otherwise not so much.
 However, they are quite popular in Romania as a meat substitute during the fasting periods, you can buy them just about anywhere and if you are Romanian, you will find lots of recipes in Romanian language online.

-I use cumin for the Vegan Soy Vegetable Stew, which is definitely not a Romanian spice.
+I use cumin for the Vegan Soy Granules Vegetable Stew with Wine, which is definitely not a Romanian spice.
 I did that the first time because I mistranslated the word for chimen (caraway).
 I thought that in German Kümmel (caraway) and Kreuzkümmel (cumin) are the same thing.
 They are not, but still I keep using cumin for this recipe instead of the original caraway, because it just tastes so good.
 I’ve never tried it with caraway, so I cannot tell you how that is.